ThatsVie/atlas-web_back_end/ES6_classes/README.md

 - **Type Coercion:** Customize type conversion so that when instances are cast to a Number, they return `size`, and when cast to a String, they return `location`.
 - This class demonstrates how to manage private properties and customize object representation in JavaScript.

+### Task 9
+Fix the implementation of `HolbertonClass` and `StudentHolberton`:
+- **HolbertonClass:** Manages year and location of the class with proper encapsulation.
+- **StudentHolberton:** Manages student details and links to their respective `HolbertonClass`.
+- **Functionality:** Ensure proper instantiation and access control with getters, and provide a detailed description of each student through getters.
+- This task demonstrates fixing issues in class implementation, ensuring correct instantiation, and managing relationships between classes.

 ## File Overview
 - `0-classroom.js`: Contains the implementation of the `ClassRoom` class.
 This class accepts a `maxStudentsSize` parameter in its constructor and assigns it to a private property `_maxStudentsSize`.
 - `0-main.js`: A testing script used to validate the functionality of the `ClassRoom` class by creating an instance and logging the `_maxStudentsSize` property.